 Abstract:

 A whole-slide imaging (WSI) device used in digital pathology is a color medical imaging system that digitalizes stained tissue samples into electronic images for pathologists to diagnose without a conventional light microscope.
 To test the color performance of a WSI device, usually a color target with known truth is compared with the device output to measure the errors.
 Using stained tissue samples as color targets is challenging because the cellular features cannot be measured with ordinary spectroradiometers unless a hyperspectral imaging microscopy system (HIMS) is used.
-The goal of this study was to determine the colorimetrical uncertainty of such a reference HIMS that is used to assess the color performance of WSI devices.
+The goal of this study was to determine the colorimetrical uncertainty of such a reference HIMS that was designed to assess the color performance of WSI devices.
 A set of optical filters were used to test a subject HIMS.
 The color truth, in terms of spectral transmittance in the visible band, of the optical filters was measured by a reference spectroradiometer.
 The spectral transmittance was combined with a standard illuminant to generate colorimetrical measures using the CIEXYZ and CIELAB formulas.
 The differences between the subject HIMS and the reference spectroradiometer were evaluated using the CIE 1976 color difference formulas.

 © 2018 Optical Society of America under the terms of the OSA Open Access Publishing Agreement